Lokhillo/Sleep-Tracker/README.md

 3. **Scope** - It combines information, including job and dispatcher and defines the context in which coroutine runs.

-4. **Supspended Functions** - The keyword suspend is Kotlin's way of marking a function, or function type, available to coroutines.
+4. **Supspended Functions** - The suspend keyword marks a function to be available to coroutines.
 When a coroutine calls a function marked suspend, instead of blocking until that function returns like a normal function call, it suspends execution until the result is ready then it resumes where it left off with the result.
 While it's suspended waiting for a result, it unblocks the thread that it's running on so other functions or coroutines can run.

-### Coroutines with ROOM ###
+### Coroutines with Room ###
 We latest library, we can directly call suspended DAO methods from our viewModel scope.
 With the use of suspended functions, our coroutines become main-safe, i.e. we can directly cann them from our main thread.
 ```
-// use suspend for Dao methods
+// use suspend keyword for Dao methods
 @Insert
 suspend fun insert(night: SleepNight)
 ```